High Risk Pay Review: How Safe Are Their High-Risk Solutions?

 Variable Contract Terms

-As a high risk specialist, High Risk Pay likely customizes its pricing depending on each business’ type, location, and processing history.
-Its website’s Rates & Fees section details a swipe rate beginning at 1.79% plus 0.25 for clients with good credit and a keyed-in rate starting at 2.19% plus $0.25.
-Rates for high-risk clients begin at 2.95% plus $0.25 but are likely to be higher.
-A transaction fee of $0.50 is attached to the rate of international and adult entertainment merchants.
-International merchants thus can expect rates beginning anywhere from 3.50% to 6.95% plus $0.50.
-Meanwhile, adult entertainment merchants are charged the highest rates beginning at 9.95% plus $0.50
+As a specialist in high-risk accounts, High Risk Pay tailors its pricing to the specific needs of each business, considering factors such as industry type, geographic location, and processing history.
+The Rates & Fees section of its website reveals a starting swipe rate of 1.79% plus $0.25 for clients with favorable credit histories and a starting keyed-in rate of 2.19% plus $0.25.
+High-risk clients see starting rates of 2.95% plus $0.25, with potential for higher rates.
+A unique fee of $0.50 per transaction is applied to international and adult entertainment merchants, setting their starting rates from 3.50% to 6.95% plus $0.50, and 9.95% plus $0.50, respectively.

-The company’s website does disclose additional pricing details including a $10 monthly fee and its qualified per-transaction fees for certain business types.
-The company claims not to charge an application or setup fee, and we have not seen any mention of other common fees such as early termination fees and PCI compliance fees.
+The website also mentions a monthly fee of $10 and specific per-transaction fees for particular business categories.
+It highlights the absence of application or setup fees and does not mention other common fees like early termination fees and PCI compliance fees.

 Virtual Terminal and Payment Gateway Pricing

-In addition to its storefront payment processing services, High Risk Pay also dedicates a portion of its website to advertising its virtual terminal and payment gateway services.
-Virtual terminal rates begin at 2.95% plus $0.25 and are also charged a gateway transaction fee of $0.10 per purchase.
-A monthly gateway fee of $10 also applies.
+High Risk Pay extends its offerings to include virtual terminal and payment gateway services.
+Rates for virtual terminal services start at 2.95% plus $0.25, along with a $0.10 gateway transaction fee per purchase.
+Additionally, a monthly gateway fee of $10 is applicable.

 High Risk Means High Fees